handresen/mariagdkdoc/pages/clientapi/clientapi_troubleshooting.md

 ## Memory leaks in MariaUserControl.

 Memory leaks are quite common in WPF applications.
-Maria 2012 is tested for memory problems before every release, but many of the problems can be caused by WPF usage outside of Maria 2012.
+Maria GDK is tested for memory problems before every release, but many of the problems can be caused by WPF usage outside of Maria GDK.
 Below are some pointers to common mistakes.

     * Timers in own view model has to be disposed/stopped.
     * Events that has been subscribed in your own view models needs to be unsubscribed.